-Each character starts with some gold pieces (3d6x10) at the beginning of the game, used to buy equipment.
+Each character begins the game with 3d6x10 gold pieces, which is used to buy equipment.
 One gold piece (gp) is worth 10 silver pieces (sp) or 100 copper pieces (cp).
-Prices for equipment are listed on the tables below in amount of gold pieces.
+Prices for equipment are listed on the tables below in the amount of gold pieces.
 The Referee is encouraged to include additional items and equipment.